hrydgard/ppsspp-site/docs/reference/texture-replacement.md

 # Clip logos to actual texture size.
 0x090056d0,256,256 = 176,160
 0x0900c4d0,256,64 = 208,56

+[filtering]
+# You can enforce specific filtering modes with this.
+Available modes are linear, nearest, auto.
+See the docs.
+# Example: 08d3961000000909ba70b2af = nearest
 ```

 ## Compatibility with Windows, Android, Linux, Mac, etc.